gurditsingh/hydeout/_posts/test.md

 ## Use of Combiner
 A **Combiner**, also known as a semi-reducer, is an optional class that operates by accepting the inputs from the Map class and thereafter passing the output key-value pairs to the Reducer class.
 The main function of a **Combiner** is to summarize the map output records with the same key.

+The  `groupByKey`  call makes no attempt at merging/combining values, so it’s an expensive operation.
+Thus the  `combineByKey`  call is just such an optimization.
+When using  `combineByKey`  values are merged into one value at each partition then each partition value is merged into a single value.

+No matters if your data is skewed or not always good to have combiner.